mmakowski/backpack-talk/speaker-notes.md

 * The "functor" package is indefinite, because it depends on the signature
 * Finally, the "mixin" (or "functor application") package does not contain any code, just specifies which packages need to be combined to produce a fully defined implementation of Rational.
 * Note: here we defined signature in a separate package.
 In this example it would have been equally appropriate for the `rational` package to internally specify the signature it depends on.

-TODO: versioning of signatures
+* Note the version we specified for signature.
+A given module can match multiple signatures and multiple signature versions.
+The version is meant to also capture semantics which can't be specified in Haskell.
-TODO: I always viewed cabal as yet another build tool.
+* Note that mixing-in (i.e. application of functor) happens in cabal files.
+I always viewed cabal as yet another build tool.
 Now it is clear that Cabal is actually the language for programming in-the-large

+TODO: applicative vs generative semantics
 TODO: how is it better (Scott's comment), double-vision problem
-TODO: applicative vs generative semantics
+TODO: practical considerations: compatibility with existing Haskell code and toolchain